LukaK/home-lab/services/media-server/README.md

 Configuration:
 - go to `Settings -> Media Management` and update root folder to `/tv`
 - go to `Settings -> metadata` and update activate creation of metadata for plex
+- go to `Settings -> General -> Analytics` and disable analytics collection

 Transmission configuration:
 - change `Host: transmission`